Mugij: Economy

-Mugij economy was hugely dependent on agricultural product till early 1980.
-Post 1980 most of the young earners head towards metro cities and hence agricultural production gets big hit in coming years.
-During the same period most of the people started to migrate to Gulf, UK, Canada, Australia, USA for the jobs.
-Presently 50% of Mugij economy depend on remittance from foreign countries and metro Cities.
+Mugij's economy was hugely dependent on agricultural products until early 1980.
+Post-1980, most of the young earners head toward metro cities, and thereby agricultural production gets a big hit in the coming years.
+During the same period, most of the people started to migrate to the Gulf, UK, Canada, Australia, and USA for jobs.
+Presently, 50% of the Mugij economy depends on remittances from foreign countries and metro cities.